September-October 2014

 Crestmark Acquires Bloomfield Hills-based TIP Capital

 TROY — Crestmark and Bloomfield Hills-based TIP Capital today announced that they have entered into an agreement for Crestmark to acquire TIP Capital’s equipment leasing and asset management business.
-Terms of the agreement were not disclosed.
-The acquisition is scheduled to be completed later this month, pending final governmental approval.
-The resulting entity will be […]
+Terms […]

 -